-29.8.1.2 Among the potential beneficiaries, the player with the most unit points in stock is the beneficiary of Tyranny.
-If the victim has the most unit points in stock, or ties with a potential beneficiary for most unit points in stock, this calamity has no effect.
-If there is a tie between potential beneficiaries the victim decides who will be the beneficiary between the tied players.
+29.8.1.2 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of Tyranny.
+This determination is made by counting tokens (one each) and cities (five each) in stock of the potential beneficiaries.
+If there is a tie between potential beneficiaries the primary victim decides who will be the beneficiary between the tied players.

-29.8.1.3 The beneficiary must then annex a number of the victim's unit points equal to twice the number of cities owned by the victim by replacing the units with tokens from stock.
-These unit points must be annexed from areas within or adjacent (by land or water) to the beneficiary's civilization.
-Each area is annexed in turn, with units previously annexed being used in this determination.
+29.8.1.3 The beneficiary must then annex a number of the primary victim's unit points equal to twice the number of cities owned by the primary victim by replacing the units with tokens from stock.
+These unit points must be annexed from areas containing the beneficiary's units, or areas adjacent (by land or water) to an area containing only the beneficiary's units.
+Each unit is annexed in turn, with units previously annexed being used in this determination.

 Example: Egypt is the victim of Tyranny, and Africa is the beneficiary.
-Africa therefore gets to annex eight unit points from Egypt since Egypt has four cities in play ( $4 \times 2=8$ ).
+Africa therefore gets to annex eight unit points from Egypt since Egypt has four cities in play ($4 \times 2=8$).
 Africa first selects an area adjacent to his own which holds three Egyptian token and replaces those token with his own.
 With his remaining five unit points he selects an area containing a city, which is adjacent to his newly acquired three token area, and replaces the city with his own from stock.

-29.8.1.4 If the victim holds Sculpture (30.44), five less unit points are annexed by the beneficiary.
+29.8.1.4 If the primary victim holds Sculpture (30.44), five less unit points are annexed by the beneficiary.

-29.8.1.5 If the victim holds Monarchy (30.30) or Provincial Empire (30.40), five additional unit points are annexed by the beneficiary for each of these advances held.
+29.8.1.5 If the primary victim holds Monarchy (30.30) or Provincial Empire (30.40), five additional unit points are annexed by the beneficiary.
+The effects of Monarchy and Provincial Empire are cumulative.

-29.8.1.6 If the beneficiary does not have enough units to make any more annexations the calamity is over.
+29.8.1.6 If the beneficiary does not have enough unit points to make any more annexations the calamity is over.
 Cities cannot be reduced to allow the opposing player to annex more territories.
 Though unlikely, this could mean the opposing player is unable to acquire a single area.